 Dental implants in Winnipeg are considered to be the gold standard for tooth replacement in dentistry.
 They have a 98% success rate, and the titanium post implanted in your jaw integrates with your anatomy to replace your tooth root and halt bone and muscle atrophy, preventing and solving the problem of structural facial changes.

-Additionally, the process of getting a dental implant requires a lot of technical work by an experienced dentist, prosthodontist, or oral surgeon.
+Additionally, the process of getting a dental implant requires a lot of technical work from an experienced dentist, prosthodontist, or oral surgeon.
 The angle at which your implant is placed must be executed flawlessly.
 As well, dental implants require months of closely monitored healing and several steps.

 What is the Process for Placing Dental Implants?